Nigeria: Cuisine

 Nigerian cuisine, like West African cuisine in general, is known for its richness and variety.
 Many different spices, herbs, and flavourings are used in conjunction with palm oil or groundnut oil to create deeply flavoured sauces and soups often made very hot with chilli peppers.
 Nigerian feasts are colourful and lavish, while aromatic market and roadside snacks cooked on barbecues or fried in oil are plentiful and varied.
 Suya is usually sold in urban areas especially during night-time.

 Fashion

 The fashion industry in Nigeria contributes significantly to the country's economics.
 Casual attire is commonly worn but formal and traditional styles are also worn depending on the occasion.
 Nigeria is known not only for its fashionable textiles and garments, but also for its fashion designers who have increasingly gained international recognition.
 Euromonitor estimates the Sub-Saharan fashion market to be worth $31 billion, with Nigeria accounting for 15% of these $31 billion.
 Nigeria is not only known for their many fashion textiles and garment pieces that are secret to their culture.
-They also outputted many fashion designers who have develop many techniques and business along the way.
+They also produced many fashion designers who have developed many techniques and businesses along the way.